roman-milk/roman-milk.github.io/a-weird-one.md

  "I'm going to flaunt you White Boy.
 Almost every man in here tonight has tried to get into my panties and almost all of them never made it.
 The two who did have larger – much larger – than average dicks so I have a reputation as a size queen and since I am going to make it obvious to everyone here that I intend to fuck your eyes out tonight they are all going to assume that you are hung like a horse.

  "It is going to piss a lot of them off, but that is what I'm hoping for.
 You will hear some nasty remarks and some racial remarks, but ignore them.
 They won't press them because they all know me and my temper.
 Just ride with it White Boy and I'll see to it that you are amply rewarded."
-Report_Story #2